gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "But I *can't*!"
 Sindy wailed.
 "It's not open enough!"
-She grabbed the edge of the door and pulled as hard as she could.
+The door had gotten stuck in the muck on the floor.

-It scraped open another few millimeters before wedging in the muck below them.
+Sindy grabbed the edge of the door and strained to pull it open.
 "Help her!"
 Maddy shouted at Dockety.
 Without waiting to see what the bot did she grabbed a pawful of mud and threw it at the tentacle.